Piggyback Plant (Tolmiea menziesii) Indoor Care, Propagation, Problems and Remedies

 Tolmiea menziesii Care Indoors

-Tolmiea menziesii requires pruning to keep it neat, to control growth and to rejuvenate growth.
+Tolmiea menziesii care requires pruning to keep it neat, to control growth and to rejuvenate growth.
 Repotting is necessary when it becomes pot-bound.
 Keep on reading for more on these growing conditions and how to achieve them.

 Piggyback Plant, Tolmiea menziesii